ennis/kyute-old/GUI.md

  4. since user state ("A") != internal state ("AB"), internal state is updated to "A" => the internal selection is cleared
  5. the "TextChanged" action is dequeued: user state is updated to "AB"

 Solution: in emit_node, don't run update() if there are pending actions.

+# Architecture decision: store actions in a top level queue
+Don't store actions within the node, and don't process all actions within the same composition pass: this causes problems.
+Instead, it is simpler to add actions to a top-level queue and process them in sequence.

 # Widgets
 - drop downs